Heapy/kotbot/core-gen/src/main/resources/latest.md

 #### unpinAllForumTopicMessages

-Use this method to clear the list of pinned messages in a forum topic.
-The bot must be an administrator in the chat for this to work and must have the can_pin_messages administrator right in the supergroup.
+Use this method to clear the list of pinned messages in a forum topic in a forum supergroup chat or a private chat with a user.
+In the case of a supergroup chat the bot must be an administrator in the chat for this to work and must have the can_pin_messages administrator right in the supergroup.
 Returns True on success.

 | Parameter | Type | Required | Description |